robbyxp1/QuickJSON/README.md

 ## FromObject

 The FromObject functions (QuickJSONFromObject.cs) allow conversion of a object to a JToken structure.
-The custom attribute JsonNameAttribute can be used as above (only the first name is used).
+The custom attribute JsonNameAttribute can be used as above.
 The custom attribute JsonIgnore allows you to specify this member should not go into the JSON.

 ## DeepEquals